sriramalavalapati3/Typo-Tales/README.md

 arduino
 Copy code
 http://localhost:3000
-Technologies Used
-Node.js
-Express
-MongoDB
-Socket.io
-Bootstrap
-Contributors
-John Doe
-Jane Smith
-Bob Johnson
-Sarah Lee
-David Kim

 Feel n only feel
 yes finish the work
 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Contributing
 We welcome contributions from the community!
 If you would like to contribute to this project, please fork the repository and create a pull request.